wizardsardine/liana/README.md

 Liana can be used as a hot wallet.
 Note that mnemonics would be stored in clear on your drive.
 We strongly recommend using a hardware signing device for any non-trivial amount.

+For now, the following signing devices are supported:
+- Ledger Nano S and S+
+- BitBox02
+- Specter DIY

-For now, only the Ledger and Specter DIY signing devices are supported, as Miniscript compatibility of the signer is a must.
-More signing devices are expected to implement Miniscript capability in the near future.
-For more information (such as minimum supported versions, please read the [signing devices documentation](./doc/signing_devices.md).
+With more signing devices implementing Miniscript capability, support for new ones will be added in the near future.
+For more information (such as minimum supported versions) please read the [signing devices documentation](./doc/signing_devices.md).